Effects unit: Modulation

 Flanger effects: Electro-Harmonix Electric Mistress, MXR Flanger, Boss BF-3 Flanger.

-Phaser: A phaser or "phase shifter" creates a slight rippling effect—amplifying some aspects of the tone while diminishing others—by splitting an audio signal in two and altering the phase of one portion.
-Three well-known examples of phaser are the two handed tapping part on the Van Halen instrumental "Eruption" and the keyboard parts on Billy Joel's "Just the Way You Are" and Paul Simon's "Slip Slidin' Away".
+Phaser: A phaser or phase shifter creates a slight rippling effect—amplifying some aspects of the tone while diminishing others—by splitting an audio signal in two and altering the phase of one portion.
+Three well-known examples of phaser are the two-handed tapping part on the Van Halen instrumental "Eruption" and the keyboard parts on Billy Joel's "Just the Way You Are" and Paul Simon's "Slip Slidin' Away".

 Phase shift effects: Uni-Vibe, Electro-Harmonix Small Stone, MXR Phase 90.

-Ring modulator: A ring modulator produces a resonant, metallic sound by mixing an instrument's audio signal with a carrier wave generated by the device's internal oscillator.
-The original sound wave is suppressed and replaced by a "ring" of inharmonic higher and lower pitches or "sidebands".
+Ring modulator: A ring modulator produces a resonant, metallic sound by frequency mixing an instrument's audio signal with a carrier wave generated by the device's internal oscillator.
+The original sound wave is suppressed and replaced by a ring of inharmonic higher and lower pitches or sidebands.
 A notable use of ring modulation is the guitar in the Black Sabbath song "Paranoid".

 Ring modulator effects: Moogerfooger MF-102 Ring Modulator.

-Tremolo: A tremolo effect produces a slight, rapid variation in the volume of a note or chord.
-The "tremolo effect" should not be confused with the misleadingly-named tremolo bar, a device on a guitar bridge that creates a vibrato or pitch-bending effect.
-In transistorized effects, a tremolo is produced by modulating an instrument's audio signal with a sub-audible carrier wave in such a way that generates amplitude variations in the sound wave.
+Tremolo: A tremolo effect produces a variation in the volume of a signal.
+The tremolo effect should not be confused with the misleadingly-named tremolo bar, a device on a guitar bridge that creates a vibrato or pitch-bending effect.
+In electronic effects, a tremolo is produced by modulating an instrument's audio signal with a sub-audible carrier wave in such a way that generates amplitude variations in the sound wave.
 Tremolo effects are built-in effects in some vintage guitar amplifiers.
 The guitar intro in the Rolling Stones' "Gimme Shelter" features a tremolo effect.

 Tremolo effects: Demeter TRM-1 Tremulator, Fender Tremolux.

 Slicer: Combines a modulation sequence with a noise gate or envelope filter to create a percussive and rhythmic effect like a helicopter.

 Vibrato: Vibrato effects produce slight, rapid variations in pitch, mimicking the fractional semitone variations produced naturally by opera singers and violinists when they are prolonging a single note.
-Vibrato effects often allow the performer to control the rate of the variation as well as the difference in pitch (e.g. "depth").
-A vibrato with an extreme "depth" setting (e.g., half a semitone or more) will produce a dramatic, ululating sound.
+Vibrato effects often allow the performer to control the rate of the variation as well as the difference in pitch (depth).
+A vibrato with an extreme depth setting (e.g., half a semitone or more) will produce a dramatic, ululating sound.
 In transistorized effects, vibrato is produced by mixing an instrument's audio signal with a carrier wave in such a way that generates frequency variations in the sound wave.
-Guitarists often use the terms vibrato and "tremolo" misleadingly.
-A so-called "vibrato unit" in a guitar amplifier actually produces tremolo, while a "tremolo arm" or "whammy bar" on a guitar produces vibrato.
+Guitarists often use the terms vibrato and tremolo misleadingly.
+A so-called vibrato unit in a guitar amplifier may actually produces tremolo, while a tremolo arm or whammy bar on a guitar produces vibrato.

 Vibrato effects: Boss VB-2 Vibrato.